COSTART

 The Coding Symbols for a Thesaurus of Adverse Reaction Terms (COSTART) was developed by the United States Food and Drug Administration (FDA) for the coding, filing and retrieving of post-marketing adverse reaction reports.
 COSTART provides a method to deal with the variation in vocabulary used by those who submit adverse event reports to the FDA.
-Use of this dictionary allowed for standardization of adverse reaction reporting towards the FDA in a consistent way.
+Use of this dictionary allowed for standardization of adverse reaction reporting to the FDA in a consistent way.

 COSTART was last updated in 1999.
 It has been replaced by the Medical Dictionary for Regulatory Activities, MedDRA.